 Diarrhea is defined as the bowel movement of loose or liquid feces, generally over three times in 24 hours.
 Frequent passing of solid stools is not diarrhea.
-Bowel movements of loose and “pasty” consistency on breastfed babies is also not considered diarrhea.
+Bowel movements of loose and “pasty” consistency on breastfed babies are NOT considered diarrhea.

 It is an infectious symptom of the digestive tract, which can be caused by various bacterial organisms, viruses, or parasites.
 It can be transmitted through contaminated food or water or through hygiene deficiency.